Report: U.N. Call for Global Coronavirus Ceasefire a 'Catastrophic Failure'

-A call by the United Nations for a global ceasfire to help restore world peace and understanding during the Chinese coronavirus pandemic was branded “a catastrophic failure” Tuesday by Oxfam International.
+A call by the United Nations for a global ceasefire to help restore world peace and understanding during the Chinese coronavirus pandemic was branded “a catastrophic failure” Tuesday by Oxfam International.

 The international charitable organization published a report saying the U.N. has been totally ignored in its efforts to be a peacebroker.